ElenaWilliams/Projects/Statistics/README.md

 **Figure 1: The distribution of pain scores among the patients**

 On the next figure I wanted to compare the distribution of pain levels across patients with different gender and ethnical background.
-I have chosen to compare only African Americans and Causasians because they had a big enough sample size to draw some conclusions (other ethnicities had N<10).
+I have chosen to compare only African Americans and Causasians.
+Both of these groups had a big enough sample size so we could draw some conclusions based on comparison figures (other ethnicities had N<10).
 From the violin plots below we note that African Americans experience low pain as often as considerable pain.
 The patients with causasian ethnicity experience middle levels of pain as much often as low and high levels of pain.
 The mean for both groups is similar, however the standard deviation is bigger for African American patients.
 From the second plot we note that women experience much higher levels of pain on average than men.

 ```{r,  warning=FALSE}
 demographicDB_violin = demographicDB %>%